Pavancodes01/EMAIL-ASSISTANT-AI/email-writer-react/README.md

 **Backend**
 ------------

 The backend of the application is built using SpringBoot, a popular Java-based framework for building web applications.
-The SpringBoot backend provides a RESTful API that handles requests from the frontend and interacts with the Tomcat server to retrieve email data.
+The SpringBoot backend provides a RESTful API that handles requests from the frontend and interacts with the Tomcat server to retrieve email response.

 **Frontend**
 ------------

 The frontend of the application is built using Vite and React, a powerful JavaScript library for building user interfaces.
-The Vite + React frontend consumes the API provided by the SpringBoot backend and displays the email data in a user-friendly interface.
+The Vite + React frontend consumes the API provided by the SpringBoot backend and displays the email response in a user-friendly interface.

 **Features**
 ------------